wanx-troopers/wanx-troopers.github.io/statements.md

 # Statements

+## 2025.12.05

+"The Face Detailer in the Impact Pack does work with Qwen if you set the sampler to *res_3s* and the scheduler to *bong_tangent.* No more 5D error at the end of the render"

 ## 2025.12.01

 > for maximum speed, assuming compile works, use the 'comfy' rope function, and enable the `allow_unmerged_lora_compile` if the loras are not merged